Purdue Veterinary Medicine - Values & Culture

-- Promote a collegial work and learning environment enhanced by multiple aspects of diversity (with a specific focus on populations that are underrepresented in veterinary medicine as defined by the Association of American Veterinary Medical Colleges at http://www.aavmc.org/data/files/about_aavmc/aavmcpositionstatements20120712.pdf).
+- Promote a collegial work and learning environment enhanced by multiple aspects of diversity (with a specific focus on populations that are underrepresented in veterinary medicine as defined by the Association of American Veterinary Medical Colleges).

-- Emphasize innovation and delivery in our learning, discovery, and engagement programs.
+- Emphasize innovation in delivery of our learning, discovery, and engagement programs.

 - Actively support individual development of our faculty, staff, and students such that they can achieve their full potential as biomedical scientists, professionals, and individuals.

 - Encourage collaborative, multidisciplinary discovery programs providing a continuum of basic science to applied research benefiting both animal and human health (i.e., translational research).